makidoll/stable-diffusion-ui/README.md

 ## Todo

--   Cache preview images with Flask to reduce bandwidth
 -   Make gifs for the readme
 -   Label changes in custom stable diffusion pipeline
--   Env var for fp16
 -   Stop safety checkers from loading
--   Gzip things

 ## Installation (for Docker and Linux)